wp-plugins/shipworks-e-commerce-bridge/readme.txt

 == Upgrade Notice ==

-= 3.0.1 =
+= 3.1 =
-This new version enable you to do the following :
-	-Orders download by modified time for Woocommerce, Jigoshop, Shopp.
-	-Better support for coupons for every frameworks.
-	-Better support for SKU for every frameworks.
-	-Better support for variation in every frameworks including Shopp.
-	-Better support for weight unit conversion.
+This new version give you a lot's for new possibilities.
+Comments and Notes are supported.
+Tracking numbers have a better display in the WordPress backend.

 = 2.9.16 =
 This new version enable you to use variable products and addons with ShipWorks.